riley-martine/homebrew-auto-seedbox/README.md

            IdentityFile ~/.ssh/id_seedbox
        ```

+       This isn't necessary (the script generates its own config), but it's a
+       solid quality-of-life improvement.

    1. Add the public key to your seedbox.
 See [here][add-key-server] for
       instructions.
       - If you don't have SSH access, this can still be done over SFTP.
 It will